🎨 Hub

 How to Use Quiz Results Without Overidentifying

-A short field guide for people who enjoy personality quizzes but do not want their life decided by a four-letter code.
-Covers the shape of overidentification and the small habits that prevent it.
+A short field guide for people who enjoy personality quizzes but don't want a four-letter code running their life.
+The shape of overidentification, and the small habits that prevent it.

 8 min read · 2026-04-22

-A Beginner's Guide to Personality Frameworks Online
+A Beginner's Map of Online Personality Frameworks

 10 min read · 2026-04-22